kostadin79/angular-meta-trader/README.md

 # Angular Dashboard to Meta Trader 4 terminal

+It's a web dashboard for Meta Trader 4 terminal.
+The project is based on Angular with NGRX and uses WebSocket to receive data.
+SSR is implemented.

 ## Before to start

 Before to start the project, the Meta Trader 4 terminal must be started with MetaTrader4Bridge2.mq4 activated.